css-raku/CSS-Grammar-raku/README.md

 perl6-CSS-Grammar
 =================

-CSS::Grammar is under construction as an experimental set of Perl 6 grammars for the W3C CSS family of standards.
+CSS::Grammar is under construction as an experimental set of Perl 6 grammars for the W3C family of CSS standards.

-It aims to implement a reasonable portion of the grammars and common extension modules, with an emphasis on:
+It aims to implement a reasonable portion of the base grammars with an emphasis on:

-- support for CSS1, CSS2.1 and CSS3 base grammars
+- support for CSS1, CSS2.1 and CSS3
-- support for common CSS3 extensions modules
 - forward compatibility rules, scanning and error recovery
-- mechanisms for custom CSS extensions
+- mechanisms for CSS3 and custom extensions

 Installation (Rakudo Star)
 --------------------------